foreseecode/foresee-sdk-android-samples/readme.md

 * Load Android Studio

-* Select 'File' > 'New' > 'Import Project...' and browse to the location of your new git repo
+* Open the 'foresee-sdk-android-samples' project

-* Select the 'ContactSurvey' folder and click 'OK'
+* Select the 'ContactSurvey' configuration

-* Android Studio will automatically import the project

 * Run the project by pressing Android Studio's 'Play' button